frePPLe/frepple/doc/modeling-wizard/master-data/locations.rst

 ..
 Hint::

    Setting up a good location hierarchy is important if you are interested in the demand forecasting functionality.
    Otherwise, you can skip modeling a location hierarchy.

-Using the owner field the locations can be organized in a hierarhical tree structure.
+Using the owner field the locations can be organized in a hierarchical tree structure.
 This allows, among other, reviewing the forecast at different levels in the :doc:`../../user-interface/plan-analysis/forecast-editor`.

 Here is an example to model a tree structure with warehouses in multiple countries: